philzook58/philzook58.github.io/_posts/2025-09-15-slotted_hash_cons.md

 ).
 In between every parent and it's subterms we can retain a permutation of ids that you'll need to recollect when you traverse down into a canonized term.
 Instead of eagerly permuting the ids, we keep a note at the term to lazily do this permutation.

-Canonization converts a term with user names to an alpha equivalent shape term and a mapping from user names to canon ids.

 You don't _really_ need to traverse into the term.
 You already know the order you will find the variables.
 It's been done.
 It's in the renaming map.

 So instead of traversing the subterms, we can just traverse the renaming maps in order.
 We'll find some permutation of canonical ids that would need to be applied to each argument.
 This is a canonical permutation applied to a canonical shape.
-We don't actually need to do it.
+We don't actually need to eagerly do it either.
+We can just note the permutation at that node of the shape to lazily apply later.
+In this manner, variables still have a cost, but it is proportional to the number of variables in play rather than the size of the subterms.

 It may be desirable to also compress this permutation representation and only store the things that need to be changed.
 A more memory efficient version would not note `v0 -> v0` for example